 Take this metaphor and expand at your leisure.
-Anna and I sure do.
+Avi and I sure do.
 Like on car rides when we pass golf courses and scream THE DEVIANTS to each other in the car.

 Darwin Needs To Take A Seat: Why Ace Awareness Matters

 We live in a culture that is hypersexual in nature, and which assumes everybody is, as I half-jokingly call it, ‘sexually literate’.
 We expect people to understand subtle sex-centric cues, to navigate social scripts based on what is assumed to be the “common” human experience with sexuality–and there is a significant portion of people who can’t, won’t and/or don’t want to live under those expectations.
 Apparently, sexual appetite or sexual attraction is seen as a fundamental part of any relationship, and indeed as a fundamental part of being human.
 To be human is to want to do the do, swing the pork sword, worship the golden lotus, etc.

 Not so.
 Despite what The Origin of Species may indicate, it is not humanity’s end goal to just reproduce as much as possible–and reproduction aside, it is not an indication of humanity to want to have sex or to experience sexual attraction.
 I’m proof!
 Acknowledging asexuality as a valid orientation, and accepting asexuals into the canon of sexual thought and discussion, helps us to feel safe and grounded in our identities as human beings and to express ourselves sans fear of oppression or alienation.